limikael/blockchainwalletmock/README.md

 API
 ---

 The goal is that the API should follow that of https://blockchain.info/api/blockchain_wallet_api, but it is not 100% complete currently.
+I have only implemented what I need for my own purpose so far.
 If there is something missing give me a shout and I might be interested in adding the functions you need, or feel free to contribute... :)

 The ID:s for addresses and transaction hashes are not real bitcoin addresses, but actually random MD5 sums.
 This is deliberate in order to not confuse them with real bitcoin addresses.